1) Roll your cursor around in the photo banner area. That makes various options appear and disappear.

 The service works by streaming audio to you "on demand."
 The system automatically adjusts to broadband and dial-up connections.
 You can listen anywhere you have an internet connection.
 Our streaming format is AAC+ (mp4), delivered by our Flash Media Servers.
 Music streams at 128 kbps, 64 kbps, or 28 kbps: the system automatically sends the best audio quality for your internet connectivity.

 Hardware: You need a computer connected to the internet.
-It doesn't matter if it's a Mac or a PC running Windows, Vista, Unix or Linux.*
+It doesn't matter if it's a Mac or a PC running Windows XP, Vista, Windows 7, Unix or Linux.*

-Software: You need a current version of a common web broswer--either Internet Explorer, Firefox, or Safari.
+Software: You need a current version of a common web broswer--either Internet Explorer 7 or later, Firefox, or Safari.
 Many users also get wonderful performance via Google Chrome browser.
 You need Flash Media Player version 9 or later.
 If you don't have Flash Media Player or the version you have needs to be updated, your web browser will notify you or will download it direct and free of charge from the Adobe website.**

 Settings: Your web browser must be set to accept cookies and pop up blocker must be off.
 The alternative to accepting cookies or turning pop up blocker off is to include our URLs, hos.com and entriq.net, as trusted sites or exceptions in the Privacy, Security, and/or Content areas of your browser.
 See the TECH SUPPORT section of our HELP page for how to configure the settings for your web browser.

-*We support Windows XP and Vista, Macs with OS X 10.2 or later, and Linux (RHEL3 or 4).
-We do not support Windows 2000 or Windows 98 or 95; though you might get the service to work with those operating systems, we cannot provide technical support or advice for you.
+*We support Windows XP, Vista, and Windows 7, Macs with OS X 10.2 or later, and Linux (RHEL3 or 4).
+We do not support Windows 2000, Millenium Edition or Windows 98 or 95; though you might get the service to work with those operating systems, we cannot provide technical support or advice for you.
 The same is true for non-supported web browsers including Opera, Netscape, etc.

 **The minimum Adobe Flash Player required for our site is v9.0.115.0.
 If Adobe's automatic detection and update of your Adobe Flash Player fails, please visit this url, and follow the directions to take the download it offers or to download a version of Adobe Flash Player specifically for your computer's operating system and web browser: